-(ii) Virtual meeting with indigenous organizations
+(ii) Virtual meetings with indigenous organizations

 To initiate a dialogue and promote the participation of prioritized indigenous organizations as interested parties, a virtual meeting was held on February 4.
 During this meeting the objectives of the project, main components, benefits and opportunities were presented.
 In addition, comments and questions were received and the website was shared as a communication mechanism between the project team and the general public.
 The meeting (webinar) was held through the Amazon Information and Dialogue Platform (PID Amazonia), with transmission by zoom and Facebook, with a total of 153 participants (101 on Zoom and 52 on Facebook).
+Indigenous organizations from the four countries were invited to this event, with the participation of WCS, the World Bank, focal points from the four countries and NGOs.
 Four panelists were invited, one from each country, experts in the main topics of the project who, through guiding questions, allowed the participants to inform the scope, importance and benefits of the project.
 A short video was made with general information about the project and digital pieces with the information of the virtual meeting, which were previously shared.
 The results of the meeting can be found at Annex 3.